GluuFederation/docs-oxtrust-api-prod/docs/source/index.md

 ## Overview

-New in Gluu Server version 4.0, most federation management options offered through the [oxTrust GUI](https://gluu.org/docs/ce/4.0/admin-guide/oxtrust-ui/) are now available through APIs.
+Gluu Server 4.0 offers REST APIs for the [oxTrust GUI](https://gluu.org/docs/ce/4.0/admin-guide/oxtrust-ui/).
+With the REST API, server configurations can be automated, new GUIs can be built to expose specific admin functionality, and other integrations can be created for the Gluu admin portal.

 !!!
-Important
-    oxTrust API support is only offered to customers with a [VIP subscription](https://www.gluu.org/pricing#vip).

-## Adding oxTrust API capability to the Gluu Server

-To enable an existing Gluu Server to use oxTrust APIs, an admin must add a new .jar file into the Identity WAR.
-In Gluu Server CE 4.0, we've simplified that process.
+Attention
+    The REST APIs are still under development, and are *not* stable.

+## Installation

+To add the oxTrust REST API to an existing Gluu 4.0.x deployment, a new `.jar` file needs to be added to `identity.war`.

 Follow these steps:

-1. Inside the cron, navigate to `/custom/libs/`.
+1. Inside the chroot, navigate to `/custom/libs/`.

 1. In this folder, download the .jar file corresponding to the Gluu Server CE 4.0 beta version currently installed: